 Readmitted students are subject to the degree requirements in effect at the point of their reentry to the College.
+Students readmitted after suspension are placed on academic probation for their first term of reenrollment.

 Readmission Following Suspension

 Students who have been suspended may apply for readmission after one academic semester has elapsed.
 Successful readmission requires the complete payment of all prior balances due to the College, the approval of the Dean of Students, and the approval of the Vice President for Academic Affairs.
 If readmitted, students who were previously suspended will be placed on probation status until their coursework merits a return to good academic standing.
 Students who have been readmitted following a suspension must improve their overall GPA each term until they have earned a return to good academic standing.
 Failure to earn a return to good standing will result in dismissal from the College.